-The Residential Community: A Community of Similarities & Differences
+The Residential Community:

+A Community of Similarities & Differences

 As you get to know the other students in your community, you will probably become aware of a number of differences.
 Some of these will be immediately apparent as you meet students of different races and nationalities.
-Other differences may become known over time as you learn more about each other: differences in socioeconomic status, political affiliation, religion, philosophy, lifestyle, physical ability and interests.
+Other differences may become known over time as you learn more about each other: differences in socioeconomic status, political affiliation, religion, philosophy, lifestyle, physical ability, and interests.
 At the same time, there is much that you share in common; you are all college students living together in a residential community.
 And, you probably share many of the same concerns about both your academic and social college life.
 One of the most exciting and challenging learning experiences you will have in college is this experience of living with individuals who may be similar to you in some ways but different in others.
-This diversity creates an enriching "laboratory of learning" right in your residential community.
 Although the experience of living and learning with those different from yourself is not always easy, your success in building relationships within this community will serve you well long after your time in college.